-In a small prospective study conducted in China, researchers evaluated the use of Epigallocatechin-3-gallate (EGCG), a flavonoid present abundantly in the most popular drink – Green tea, in esophageal cancer patients with radiation induced swallowing difficulties.
-They found that EGCG may be beneficial in reducing radiation induced swallowing difficulties in these patients treated with concurrent chemoradiation or radiation therapy without negatively impacting the efficacy of these therapies.
+In a small prospective study conducted in China, researchers evaluated the use of Epigallocatechin-3-gallate (EGCG), a flavonoid present abundantly in the most popular drink – Green tea, in esophageal cancer patients with radiation treatment induced swallowing difficulties (esophagitis).
+They found that EGCG may be beneficial in reducing radiation treatment induced swallowing difficulties in these patients treated with concurrent chemoradiation or radiation treatment without negatively impacting the efficacy of these therapies.
 Green tea, usually taken as part of a healthy diet/nutrition, may also be used to reduce chemo-induced side-effects in esophageal cancer.

 The key findings of the study are listed below (Xiaoling Li et al, Journal of Medicinal Food, 2019):

 - The comparison of the RTOG scores in the first, second, third, fourth, fifth, and sixth week after EGCG (green tea active) supplementation and the first and second week after radiotherapy indicated a significant reduction in swallowing difficulties / acute radiation induced esophagitis (ARIE).